 Eversource customers: Call Eversource as always.
 Eversource will continue to deliver your electricity and maintain the poles and wires.

-11. Will I receive a lower quality of service from my utility provider if I participate in this program?
+Will I receive a lower quality of service from National Grid or Eversource if I participate in this program?

 No. The quality of service to you will be unaffected by your participation in Bellingham Power Choice.
 The reason is because the utility does not profit from the supply charges on your electric bill.
 They pass the electricity supply charges along to you with no markup.
 They make their profit from the distribution charges.
 As a result, they have no preference whether they choose your supplier or Bellingham does.

 I have a tax exempt account.
 How can I retain my account's tax-exempt status, and where do I send my tax exemption documentation?